Explore PostgreSQL with client tools

 -

-If the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement, you may experience the following error; in which case use the Azure Portal user interface to create an Azure AI Services resource, and then re-run the deployment script.
+If the lab requires AI resources, you might get the following error.
+This error occurs when the script is unable to create an AI resource due to the requirement to accept the responsible AI agreement.
+If that is the case, use the Azure portal user interface to create an Azure AI Services resource, and then rerun the deployment script.

 {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is 'f8412edb-6386-4192-a22f-43557a51ea5f'.
 See inner errors for details."} Inner Errors: {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextAnalytics until you agree to Responsible AI terms for this resource.
 You can agree to Responsible AI terms by creating a resource through the Azure Portal then trying again.
 For more detail go to https://go.microsoft.com/fwlink/?linkid=2164190"}